openfaas/faas-netes/chart/openfaas/README.md

 * `gateway.openfaas.local`

+### Endpoint load-balancing

+Some configurations in combination with client-side KeepAlive settings may because load to be spread unevenly between replicas of a function.
+If you experience this, there are three ways to work around it:

+* Disable KeepAlive in the client-side code
+* Install Linkerd2 which takes over load-balacning from the Kubernetes L4 Service
+* Configure the gateway to pass invocations through to the Kubernetes provider (faas-netes)

+    ```
+    --set gateway.directFunctions=false,
+    ```

 ### SSL / TLS

 If you require TLS/SSL then please make use of an IngressController.
 A full guide is provided to [enable TLS for the OpenFaaS Gateway using cert-manager and Let's Encrypt](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/).